Superman: Earth One: Volume Three

-Zod addresses the United Nations, stating that the House of El caused the planet Krypton to explode, and that Superman is a threat.
-Zod persuades the delegates that he is an ally and wants to help them kill Superman.
+Zod addresses the U.N., stating that the House of El caused Krypton to explode, and that Superman is a threat.
+He persuades the delegates that he is an ally and wants to help them kill Superman.
 Lois receives a phone call from her uncle and learns that Zod is responsible for the bridge's collapse, after which she tries to warn Superman.
 Zod reveals that he possesses a supply of kryptonite in his ship, from whose radiation his lead-lined skin-suit protects him.
 He intends to kill Superman, but Superman uses his knowledge of chemistry to cause Zod's suit to disintegrate, forcing Zod to retreat.
 Superman also discovers that Zod has convinced the world's governments that he is an enemy.

-In the Fortress of Solitude, the AI reveals that prior to Krypton's destruction, it was in the middle of a global civil war between Zod and his brother, Superman's father, Jor-El, who had refused to join Zod.
-Ultimately, forces loyal to the planet's Science Council defeated Zod, and in retaliation, Zod gave the Dheronians the weapon to destroy Krypton.
-Realizing that Zod intends to complete his revenge by hurting those he cares for, Superman arrives to his apartment building and fights Zod, but is no match for his uncle, who defeats him.
+In the Fortress of Solitude, the AI reveals that prior to Krypton's destruction, it was in the middle of a civil war between Zod and his brother, Jor-El.
+Ultimately, forces loyal to the planet's Science Council defeated Zod, and in retaliation, he gave the Dheronians the weapon to destroy Krypton.
+Realizing that Zod intends to complete his revenge by hurting those he cares for, Superman arrives to his apartment building and fights Zod, but is no match for his uncle.
 Luthor and Lisa intervene to rescue him, but Luthor is killed and Lisa is critically injured.
 Luthor's red solar weapon greatly weakens Zod, allowing Alexandra to kill him.
-Blaming Superman for her husband's death, Alexandra vows to kill Superman as she did with Zod.
+Blaming Superman for her husband's death, Alexandra vows to kill him as she did with Zod.
 She subsequently places her husband's corpse in suspended animation and takes Zod's kryptonite from his ship.

 In the hospital, Lisa recovers from her wounds and professes her love for Clark.
 Clark reciprocates her affection and they become a couple.
 Clark subsequently takes her to Smallville, where he introduces her to his adoptive mother.
-At the United Nations, Superman announces that although he is disappointed that they aligned themselves with Zod, it will not deter him from his mission to protect Earth.
+At the U.N., Superman announces that although he is disappointed that they aligned themselves with Zod, it will not deter him from his mission to protect Earth.
 Seeing their fear and noting Lois' astute insights, Superman asks Lois to be his political conscience.